-- Discriminate against any University community member(s) through inappropriate limitation 3 of employment opportunity 4 , access to University residential facilities, or participation in educational, athletic, social, cultural, or other University activities on the basis of age, color, gender, gender identity 5 , disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight; or
+- Discriminate against any University community member(s) through inappropriate limitation3 of employment opportunity4 , access to University residential facilities, or participation in education, athletic, social, cultural, or other University activities on the basis of age, color, gender, gender identity5 , disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight; or

 - Harass any University community member(s) on the basis of age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight.

-These prohibitions are not intended to abridge University community members' rights of free expression or other civil rights.
+These prohibitions shall not be construed in a manner that abridges University community members’ right of free expression or other civil rights.

 Article IV.
 Informal Resolution